UniDebugger: Hierarchical Multi-Agent Framework for Unified Software Debugging

 \subsection{External Interactions}

-\textbf{Plausibility Feedback.} We conduct repairs by modifying the buggy code rather than directly applying the generated patches because they usually make mistakes in indices of code lines, as \llm{s} often struggle with counting, and the patch may be generated based on a sliced segment rather than the original code, causing changes in the indices of code lines.
+\textbf{Plausibility Feedback.} We conduct repairs by modifying the buggy code rather than directly applying the generated patches because they usually make mistakes in the format, especially the indices of code lines, as \llm{s} often struggle with counting.
+Unlike prior studies, such as ~\cite{Agentless}, using a Search/Replace method for code editing, our post-adjustment methodology more readily aligns with LLM training databases as the outcomes of extensive code edits are stored in a "diff" format.
 Our modification is rule-based by matching the invariant context between the patch and the buggy code.
 Afterward, we compile and run tests on the fixed program.
 The patch will be sent to developers for manual \textit{correctness} verification if passing all test cases.
 The results of plausibility testing are returned to \tool as feedback for further processing, such as initializing a higher level of repair or conducting self-reflection.

 \textbf{Tool Usage.} The toolbox of \tool currently contains static analysis tools, dynamic analysis tools, and a search engine optimized for \llm{s} and \rag.
 Static analysis provides static errors and warnings, as well as Abstract Syntax Tree (\astree), a tree representation of the abstract syntactic structure of source code.
 We mainly consider the coverage of failing test cases in dynamic analysis since it is commonly assumed that code statements not executed during testing are less likely to cause the failures~\cite {FLSurvey}.
 Note that the results of tool invocations will be stored for the requests of downstream agents to avoid duplicated invocations.